Tripoli hospital under fire as continued shelling defies coronavirus

-TUNIS (Reuters) - Projectiles struck the grounds of a hospital in Tripoli on Monday in an area held by the internationally recognized government near a frontline, residents said, even as Libya struggled to prepare for an outbreak of the coronavirus.
+TUNIS, April 6 (Reuters) - Projectiles struck the grounds of a hospital in Tripoli on Monday in an area held by the internationally recognised government near a frontline, residents said, even as Libya struggled to prepare for an outbreak of the coronavirus.

 The residents said they heard loud blasts and then saw black smoke rising from the area around the hospital during a day of heavy mutual bombardment by Libya’s warring sides.